Vipra

 Coaching vs Self Study: How to Choose?

-When preparing for CAT 2023, keep in mind your grasp on VARC, DILR and Quantitative Aptitude.
+When preparing for CAT 2025, keep in mind your grasp on VARC, DILR and Quantitative Aptitude topics.
 Also, that how much time you have for exam preparation.

 Most of the coaching institutes begin their batches at least a year before the CAT exam.
 They also offer crash courses of short duration, which you can join at a later stage of CAT preparation, if you feel the need.

 The biggest drawback of coaching institutes is exhaustion.
 Students have to attend classes of six to eight hours daily and then take mock tests on weekends.
-For some, it becomes too taxing.
-Let’s take a look at pros and cons of coaching and self-study and then discuss which is better for CAT 2023 aspirants.
+For some, it can be too taxing.
+However, the grestest benefit of coaching is that you're supported in studying in a streamlined, disciplined and focussed manner.
+Let’s take a look at pros and cons of coaching and self-study and then discuss which is better for CAT 2025 aspirants.

 Given below are a few key aspects of CAT preparation by coaching and self study: